 VA Studies: For AVAMC Research or other VA-supported research that is not otherwise subject to FDA Regulations, only the categories of research set forth in the VHA Handbook may be classified as exempt research.

 Minors (Children): Most of the exemption categories can apply to research with minors, except for secondary research involving identifiable data or specimens, surveys, and interviews.
 Also, research involving educational tests or observations of public behavior can only be exempt when there is no interaction with the researcher.

 Categories of Exemption

-Please see note above about restrictions on exemptions for research involving children.
+Please see note above about restrictions on exemptions for research involving children and prisoners.